-Located just 30 minutes from the centre of Glasgow, checking in to the Lodge on Loch Lomond you can choose between the hotel’s 47 luxury waterside rooms.
+Located just 30 minutes from the center of Glasgow, checking in to the Lodge on Loch Lomond you can choose between the hotel’s 47 luxury waterside rooms.
 Stylish ‘Munros’ and ‘Corbetts’ rooms overlook the loch from Douglas Fir balconies, classic ‘Grahams’ are in the original lodge building – the rooms are named after heights of Scottish mountains, right up my street!
 Many of the rooms also have their own saunas.

-The Lodge on Loch Lomond hotel also has a selection of suites, including the Carter Suite (named after the US president who stayed here), the two bedroom Cuillin Suite (named after the mountain range on Skye) and our accommodation for our stay, the new Travis Suite.
+The Lodge on Loch Lomond hotel also has a selection of suites, including the Carter Suite (named after the US president who stayed here), the two-bedroom Cuillin Suite (named after the mountain range on Skye) and our accommodation for our stay, the new Travis Suite.

 (I’m not sure who Travis is, it’s probably not the Scottish band!)